ValentaTomas/nodejs-esbuild-template/README.md

 ```

 ## Development
-Run the following command to start a **local server that reloads** when you change code or GraphQL schema:
+Run the following command to start a **local server that reloads** when you change code:
 ```bash
 npm run watch
 ```

-## Release